home-assistant/home-assistant.io/source/_integrations/yalexs_ble.markdown

 ### Yale Access or August Cloud

-The [August](/integrations/august) integration will automatically provision the offline key if the configured account has the key loaded.
+The [August](/integrations/august) integration can automatically provision the offline key if the configured account has the key loaded.
 You may need to create or use a non-primary existing account with owner-level access to the lock, as not all accounts will have the key loaded.

+If the offline key can automatically be provisioned, you will not be asked to enter it and the integration should be automatically added, configured and running.

 Most Yale branded locks can use the August cloud to obtain the keys.
 Accessing the August cloud to receive the key may not work unless the lock was purchased in a market that sells under both brands.